swordmaster2k/rpgwizard/documentation/rpgwizard-docs/src/README.md

 ## Navigating the Documentation

 ### Tutorials
-If you are a new user or you are simply looking for a complete set of tutorials on how to achieve certain things in the RPGWizard, then in the **top right of this page see Tutorials**.
+If you are a new user see the **top right of this page for Tutorials**.
 Here you'll find several tutorials ranging from the absolute basics, to advanced coding topics, and even links to complete example games.

 ### RPGCode API
 If you are looking for detailed documentation on functions in the RPGCode API,